 - 4 tablespoon tomato paste

-- 1 8 oz package or 3 oz jar of sun dried tomatoes
+- 8 oz jar or 3 oz package of sun dried tomatoes - finely chopped* This yields about 1 cup chopped sundried tomatoes

 - 1 can chickpeas - drained